 Murdering Mother Dearest

-Traci DiCarlo (Emily Warfield) ha put up with her domineering mother, Eleanor (Victoria Principal), all her life and is tire of it.
-Also tiring of Eleanor's bossy nature is Traci's boyfriend John (Henry Thomas).
-It doesn't take long for the police to suspect John of murdering Eleanor and he ends up charged with the murder and facing decades in prison.
-What John doesn't realise that he has been unscrupulously used by Traci to murder Eleanor who manipulated him, something which John's lawyer becomes particularly aware of.
+Traci DiCarlo (Emily Warfield - Bonanza: The Return) has put up with her domineering mother, Eleanor (Victoria Principal - Dancing in the Dark), all her life and has had enough.
+Also having had enough of Eleanor's bossy nature is Traci's boyfriend, John (Henry Thomas - Legends of the Fall).
+So when Eleanor is found dead it doesn't take long for the police to suspect John of murdering her and he ends up charged with the murder with decades in prison if found guilty.
+What John doesn't realise is that he has been unscrupulously used by Traci to murder Eleanor who manipulated him, something which John's lawyer becomes particularly aware of.

 Despite enjoying watching old TV movies I can't but help think that some should never see the light of day again.
 For me "Beyond Obsession" is one of those movies as whilst there is nothing specifically wrong with it, it tells the sort of story which has been told hundreds of times since and ends up weak because it is now dated.
 As such whilst it has its roots in the true story of the murder of Joyce Aparo, a reportedly pushy mother, "Beyond Obsession" ends up feeling remarkably generic.